loganwright/PlistModel/README.md

 ###Features

-- Automatically populates Plist values into Properties at runtime.
+- Automatically populates Plist values into matching properties at runtime.
 - Works with bundled Plists, or creates new ones automatically
 - Automatically saves
 - Background methods to keep UI snappy